ucdavisdatalab/therm-d_fly_detection/README.md

 ```

 Each `.md` file in `notebooks/` and `.py` file in `src/` has a brief
 description at the top of the file.
+The `data/` and `models/` directories are
+not included with the repo, but typically need to be created to use the tools.

 ([back to top][top])